Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 Therefore, it's safe to say that crema is at least indirectly correlated to espresso quality.

 What does this mean?
-The frothy layer itself doesn’t have enough of an impact to make or break an espresso-drinking experience.
+The frothy layer itself doesn't have a significant enough impact to make or break an espresso-drinking experience.

-However, experience says that a barista who’s not experienced enough to make a decent layer of crema probably doesn’t know how to reach the delicate flavor balances in an espresso either.
+However, experience suggests that a barista who's not experienced enough to create a decent layer of crema probably also lacks the expertise to achieve the delicate flavor balances in an espresso.

 Likewise, a barista skilled enough to produce foamy, airy crema likely makes a remarkable espresso shot as well.